 Video, audio, and text are placed into a template for uploading onto the internet, therefore little to no design work is needed on the part of the content manager.
 The manager may also craft and send out email newsletters, promotions, and online outreach campaigns by using the same CMS software.

 Content managers may write and update the content of the website on their own, or may lead a team of content writers to put out new content.
 There are sites that need updating very frequently, and this can get overwhelming for just one person.

 It is sometimes the duty of the content manager to manage discussion posts, and to make sure that the posts are not violating any laws or are inappropriate in any way.
-Anything questionable is taken down as soon as the content manager becomes aware of it.
+Anything questionable needs to be taken down as soon as the content manager becomes aware of it.
 If the discussion forum is too big of a job for the content manager to handle, a community manager will be hired to take care of this task specifically.

 Other duties may include identifying new content opportunities, exploring ways to repurpose existing content throughout the site, monitoring website traffic, responding to website feedback, and implementing changes to the site's layout and content based on website analytics and usability testing.

 What is the workplace of a Content Manager like?

 They typically work a 40 hour work week, and overtime may occasionally be necessary to meet deadlines.
 There are occasional meetings with the technical team, clients, and partners.